 The Colonel was designed by respected martial artists and knife makers Al and Nico Salvitti.
 Using input from Special Operations Users After Action Reports (AAR), the Colonel is particularly designed for fighting.
 The uniquely curved profile, G10 grip handles, and specially designed grip method all combine to present a very effective fighting knife.
 Shaped to mirror a pistol, the Colonel will sit low in the user’s hand, giving them a stable and familiar grip they can guide naturally to target with uppercuts, hooks, jabs and heavy crosses.

-The blade of the Colonel is a full-tang design hand forged in Italy with American made G10 grip panels.
-Sharpening and assembly of the Colonel is completed in the United States.
+The blade of the Colonel is a full-tang design hand-forged in Italy with American made G10 grip panels.
+Sharpening and assembly of the Colonel are completed in the United States.
 Each blade is Quench Polish Quenched (QPQed), a nitrocarburizing case hardening that increases corrosion and wear resistance.
 This is particularly noteworthy and absolutely necessary for users who will routinely be exposed to the harsh elements.

 “Blended for striking and moving, The Colonel is designed for real-world fights which are often against multiple opponents.
 The shape of the blade makes it near impossible for a user to stab themselves while defending themselves, something that happens when fighters employ stabbing motions with other kinds of blades and miss the target.”